Who We Are

 Grounded in innovation, CHAPS continually seeks to adapt its services and approach to serve the needs of the communities in which it operates.

-At the end of 2014, CHAPS expanded into Swaziland as the key advisory and implementing partner of the Ministry of Health.
-Click here for more information on CHAPS Swaziland.
+At the end of 2014, CHAPS expanded into eSwatini as the key advisory and implementing partner of the Ministry of Health.

 Our Legacy As MMC Innovators

 CHAPS is the leader of one of the largest voluntary medical male circumcision (VMMC) scale-up programmes on the African continent.
-Since its inception in 2010, CHAPS has safely performed around 500 000 MMCs.
-Additionally, in just six years CHAPS has expanded from 1 to 71 clinic sites in 9 provinces; trained over 7000 healthcare practitioners in South Africa; and continues to serve as one of the leading technical advisors to NGOs, healthcare facilities and private practitioners interested in expanding their healthcare services to include voluntary medical male circumcision.
+Since its inception in 2010, CHAPS has safely performed around 639 770 MMCs.
+Additionally, in just six years CHAPS has expanded across 9 provinces; trained over 8 000 healthcare practitioners in South Africa; and continues to serve as one of the leading technical advisors to NGOs, healthcare facilities and private practitioners interested in expanding their healthcare services to include voluntary medical male circumcision.

 Leading The Way Through Innovation